barncow/tf2logs/readme.md

 # The `tf2logs` Command

 The `tf2logs` command allows you to start up the server.
 By default, with no switches passed, it will launch into development mode (default port 3001).
 Here are the possible switches:

 `-d` development (for running the server locally)

 `-t` test (for unit testing)

-`-q` QA (for pushing to a server for testing, potentially with other people) `-p` production (live use)
+`-q` QA (for pushing to a server for testing, potentially with other people)

+`-p` production (live use)

+# Tests
+To run tests, do the following (likely to change):
+Open a terminal window, from the project root directory, run: `java -jar bin/selenium-server-standalone-2.1.0.jar` Open another terminal window, run `tf2logs -t`
+Open another terminal window from the project root directory, run `expresso`